-The temples are such an important part of Balinese life and culture that a visit to them is a great way of gaining some insight into how the locals live!
+The temples are such an important part of Balinese life and culture that a visit to them is a great way of gaining some insight into how the locals live.
+Plus, some of the very best temples in Bali are just stunning.
 Suffice to say, no visit to Bali is complete without at least checking out one of the temples on the island.

-Things to remember before you visit the temples
+Things to know before visiting the best temples in Bali

 2.)
 Speaking of which, you’ll need a sarong to visit the temples (even if you’re wearing trousers).

 3.)
 Not sure how this is policed but it’s forbidden for women to go into the temples if they’re menstruating.
 I have no real idea why this is the case but that’s what the signs say